Port Qasim

 The port encompasses a total area of 12000 acre wherein many industrial zones operate.
-In addition to the Pakistan Steel Mills (PSM) and KESC Bin Qasim Power Plant, around 80% of the Pakistan's automotive industry is located at Port Qasim.
-The port also provides direct waterfront access to two major nearby industrial areas, Export Processing Zone (Landhi) and Korangi Industrial Area.
+In addition to the Pakistan Steel Mills (PSM) and the KESC Bin Qasim Power Plant, around 80% of the Pakistan's automotive industry is located at Port Qasim.
+The port also provides direct waterfront access to two major nearby industrial areas – Export Processing Zone (Landhi) and Korangi Industrial Area.
 Approximately 60% of country's export and import is originated from these areas.

-Port Qasim is managed by Port Qasim Authority, a semi-autonomous government body.
+Port Qasim is managed by the Port Qasim Authority, a semi-autonomous government body.

 History

-In the 1970s, as a part of Pakistani Prime Minister Zulfiqar Ali Bhutto's program for economic reforms and establishment of heavy industries, country's first steel mill (Pakistan Steel Mills) was established near the southern city of Karachi.
-A purpose-built specialised port facility was also decided to be established for bulk handling of the massive imports of raw materials for steel production by the Pakistan Steel Mill of Pakistan.
-In addition to the future economic demands and strategic needs, this port was also meant to relieve congestion at the only seaport Karachi Port of the country.
-This port was named as Port Muhammad bin Qasim (also known as Port Qasim), after the Arab Invader Muhammad bin Qasim who conquered Daybul and the coastal areas of Sindh around 712 CE.
+In the 1970s, as a part of Pakistani Prime Minister Zulfikar Ali Bhutto's program for economic reforms and establishment of heavy industries.
+The country's first steel mill, Pakistan Steel Mills, was established in the southern city of Karachi.
+A purpose-built specialised port facility was also decided to be established for bulk handling of the massive imports of raw materials, including iron ore and coal, for steel production by the Steel Mill.
+In addition to the future economic demands and strategic needs, this port was also meant to relieve congestion at the only seaport (Port of Karachi) of the country.
+This port was named as Port Muhammad bin Qasim (also known as Port Qasim), after the Arab invader Muhammad bin Qasim who conquered Debal and the coastal areas of Sindh in around 712 CE.

 Location

-Port Qasim is located, adjacent to the Bin Qasim, in the southern part of Malir district, Karachi division, in Sindh.
+Port Qasim is located, adjacent to the Bin Qasim, in the southern part of the Malir District, in Karachi Division, in Sindh.
 It is located in an old channel of the Indus River at a distance of 35 kilometres east of Karachi city center.